thundergolfer/thundergolfer.github.io/collections/_posts/2022-11-25-model-deployment-a-la-carte.md

 1. Flexibility.
 2. Cost.
 You’ll be paying a large premium over the base cloud/datacenter costs of running your own model serving.

+### Serverless web endpoints

+The best known serverless web endpoint solution is AWS Lambda, and when it launched in 2014 it was a poor fit for model deployment.
+It only supported Node.JS, had a max memory limit of 1GB, and didn't support HTTP.
+Fast-forward to 2022, and AWS Lambda now supports containers and has a memory limit of 10GB, and of course supports HTTP — even without the painful API Gateway!

+Open-source Function-as-a-Service (FaaS) systems have also been released, such as [Knative](https://knative.dev/docs/).

 ## Any more?